 People use fractions extensively in mathematical calculations.
 However, there are also many different uses for fractions besides mathematical calculation.
 For example, it is common to write the fraction numbers for half as ½ and quarter as ¼.
 In this article, let us explain keyboards shortcuts for vulgar fractions in Windows and Mac along with different ways to you can type fractions in documents.

-Alt Code Keyboard Shortcuts for Vulgar Fractions
+Alt Code Keyboard Shortcuts Summary for Fractions

 There are some fraction numbers part of Unicode symbols which you can insert using alt code shortcuts.
 Below is the complete list of alt code shortcuts for vulgar fraction numbers.